 The Climate Change Committee (CCC) is an independent, statutory body established under the Climate Change Act 2008.
 Its purpose is to advise the UK on emissions targets and to report to Parliament on progress made in reducing greenhouse gas emissions and preparing for and adapting to the impacts of climate change.
 The CCC publishes an Independent Assessment of UK Climate Risk (to inform Government).
 The Government then publishes its own Climate Change Risk Assessment (known as CCRA) which endorses and summarises the CCC's independent assessment, sets out the overall government approach, responds in detail to those priority risks identified by the CCC and finally it produces a National Adaptation Programme.
 Officers in the Environment Policy & Strategy team refer to the CCC's Independent Assessment of UK Climate Risk and the Government's corresponding risk assessment in order to influence their work identifying high priority risks that have some relevance to the County Council.
-Officers have identified three groups of services based on their key functions in relation to climate and weather-related risks.
-They conduct interviews to identify, review and assess risks, and review main policy documents and service risk registers.
-Planned developments to help reduce identified risks will be reported in early 2022.
+Officers have identified three groups of services based on their key functions in relation to climate and weatherrelated risks.
+They conduct interviews to identify, review, and assess risks, and review main policy documents and service risk registers.
+A comprehensive review and risk assessment exercise was completed and a report produced in 2022.
+The exercise identified 8 high risks and 56 medium risks across the council services assessed.
+The report also made a number of recommendations including working with service areas to develop action plans to mitigate identified high risks and of the need to develop a Climate Adaptation and Resilience Strategy and Action Plan for the area.
+Work is / will be taking place to deliver on these report recommendations during 2023.